Black-and-white negatives

 Will Bagley photograph collection

 Will Bagley (1950-2021) was a Utah historian and author of Blood of the Prophets: Brigham Young and the Massacre at Mountain Meadows (2002) who studied the Church of Jesus Christ of Latter-Day Saints, Utah, and Western history.
-This collection contains black-and-white and color prints and negatives depicting Bagley and images collected by Bagley in the course of his research.
+This collection contains personal materials as well as copy work of various research materials Bagley used in the course of his work.

 Burtch W. Beall, Jr. photograph collection